-Maximum heart rate varies a lot – so setting training zones based on values determined by the rule of thumb – 220 minus your age – won’t always deliver the opportunity for accurate monitoring.
+Maximum heart rate varies a lot – so setting training zones based on values determined by the rule of thumb – 220 minus your age – won’t consistently deliver the opportunity for accurate monitoring.

 are you allowed to adjust EXERCISE intensity in group fitness classes – shouldn’t everyone be doing the same?

 In a Les Mills class, everyone is doing the same thing and truly experiencing the “group high,” but that still leaves much room for individual variation.